Generic Inference in Latent Gaussian Process Models: Experiments

-In this section we evaluate \savigp on a large-scale dataset that involves prediction of airline delays using a univariate Gaussian likelihood model \citep{hensmangaussian}.
-We note here that this dataset has outliers that can significantly affect the performance of regression algorithms when using metrics such as the \rmse.
+Here we consider the problem of predicting airline delays using a univariate Gaussian likelihood model \citep{hensmangaussian}.
+We note that this dataset has outliers that can significantly affect the performance of regression algorithms when using metrics such as the \rmse.
 This has also been pointed out by \citet{das-et-al-arxiv-2015}.
 Additionally, in order to match the application of the algorithms to a realistic setting, evaluation of learning algorithms on this dataset should always consider making predictions in the future.
 Therefore, unlike \cite{hensmangaussian}, we did not randomly select the training and test sets, instead we selected the first $700,000$ data points starting at a given offset as the training set and the next $100,000$ data points as the test set.
 We generated five training/test sets by setting the initial offset to $0$ and increasing it by $200,000$ each time.

 We used the squared exponential covariance function with automatic relevance determination (\ard), and optimized all the parameters using \adadelta \citep{zeiler2012adadelta}.
 We compare the performance of our model with the stochastic variational inference on \gptext{s} method (\svigp) described by \citet{hensmangaussian}, which assumes full knowledge of the likelihood function.
 Our method (\savigp) and \svigp were optimized using \adadelta with identical settings.
 We also report the results of Bayesian linear regression with a zero-mean unit-variance prior over the weights (\name{linear}) and Gaussian process regression using subsets of the training data (\gpone and \gptwo using $1,000$ and $2,000$ datapoints respectively).
 For each run we fit \gpone and \gptwo ten times using a randomly selected subset of the training data.
 Kernel hyper-parameters of \gpone and \gptwo were optimized using \name{l-bfgs}.